qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

 .. index:: WMS tiles, WMS-C, WMTS

-When using WMTS (Cached WMS) services like
+When using WMTS (Cached WMS) services you are able to browse through the :guilabel:`Tilesets` tab given by the server.
+Additional information like tile size, formats and supported CRS are listed in this table.

 ::

+  # example of WMTS service

   https://opencache.statkart.no/gatekeeper/gk/gk.open_wmts?\
     service=WMTS&request=GetCapabilities

-you are able to browse through the :guilabel:`Tilesets` tab given by the server.
-Additional information like tile size, formats and supported CRS are listed in this table.
+Selecting a layer to load, it is also possible to apply an :ref:`Interpretation method <interpretation>`, converting it into a raster layer of single band float type, ready for styling using QGIS usual :ref:`raster renderers <raster_rendering>`.

 In combination with this feature, you can use the tile scale slider by selecting :menuselection:`View --> Panels` ( or |kde| :menuselection:`Settings --> Panels`), then choosing :guilabel:`Tile Scale Panel`.
 This gives you the available scales from the tile server with a nice slider docked in.